 Government surveys show blacks and whites smoke pot at about the same rate.
 Marijuana smoke drifts down streets all over the city.
 From the brownstones in upper-class areas of Manhattan to apartment buildings in working-class neighborhoods.

-The post Is Marijuana Legal In NYC Now? appeared first on New York Criminal Attorney: NY Criminal Defense - Bukh Law Firm.
+The post The Surest Way To Face Pot Charges In New York City appeared first on New York Criminal Attorney: NY Criminal Defense - Bukh Law Firm.